ShmuelLa/Evil-Twin/README.md

 This type of attack is used to steal unsuspecting users passwords, or personal information, either by monitoring their logins or through phishing, which consists of creating a fraudulent website and luring people to it.

 ### Method
-The attacker snoops on Internet traffic using a bogus wireless access point.
+The attacker snoops on Internet traffic using a wireless access point.
 The user connects to a seemingly innocent Wi-Fi network, after logging in they are directed to the login portal where they are asked to enter personal details "in order to complete איק login" and we steal this information.

  ### Visual explication: